 The Chung Kuo series, when originally published, had only a modest web following, hosted graciously by Bob Newell.
-The new official website is great, and for us long time Chung Kuo fans, it’s given us an oft-wished for portal to Mr. Wingrove’s creative process.
-But, with this blog, I hope to pick up where the old fan site left off and provide a forum for all things unofficial for the amazing world of Chung Kuo.
+With this blog, I hope to pick up where the old fan site left off and provide a platform for all things unofficial for the amazing world of Chung Kuo.
 And who am I?
 Just a fan who’s read through the entire original series twice and has always hoped another glimpse into the spellbinding world of Chung Kuo.
-It’s been a long, long wait, but we finally have our opportunity.

 A few months into running this site, David Wingrove himself reached out to me with an offer to throw the occasional bit of content my way to host here.
 Immensely grateful and honored, I wholeheartedly accepted.
 So, every now and then you’ll see something that he’s passed along.
-Aside from that, I have no affiliation with David Wingrove, Corvus, Atlantic Books, or anybody else.
+Aside from that, I have no affiliation with David Wingrove, Corvus, Atlantic Books, Fragile Media, or anybody else.
 I also don’t make any money off this site — I maintain it as a hobby at my own expense.
+Also, in addition to Chung Kuo, this site also covers David Wingrove’s other series: Myst and Roads to Moscow.

 Lastly, it has always been my intention for this to be a collaborative site, so if you are interested in contributing, please let me know.
 This is the perfect spot for reviews, reflections, fan fiction, fan art, etc.